April marks the beginning of not only a new tax year, but a year since IR35 reforms came into place, impacting how businesses operate for the future.

 As a result, supply chains across the UK have been impacted and recruitment businesses have been faced with the difficulty of sourcing talent for these roles.

 IR35 reforms have had some positive effects.
-End Hirers now need to collaborate with the entire labour supply chain, either in establishing employment status, issuing the relevant SDS or highlighting where there are clear gaps for due diligence.
+End Hirers now need to collaborate with the entire labour supply chain, either in establishing employment status, issuing the relevant SDS or highlighting where there are clear gaps for supply chain due diligence.
 Whether it’s communicating with recruitment agencies, personal service companies and contractors; the IR35 changes have enhanced the need for closer relationships to be formed within the chain.

 The IR35 reform plays a key part in influencing our wider processes here at Bar2 and is essential in guiding contractors through the complex world of contracting.

-Although these changes have clearly introduced challenges, we are confident that businesses operating within the sector arecontinuing to evolve their processes to comply by IR35 standards; creating a more compliant, open and fair industry.
+Although these changes have clearly introduced challenges, we are confident that businesses operating within the sector are continuing to evolve their processes to comply by IR35 standards; creating a more compliant, open and fair industry.

 Bar2 IR35 Assessments